claudyus/share/README.md

  * TMP_DIR - define the temp dir for upload, default ```tmp/```
  * UPLOAD_DIR - define the final upload dir, default ```upload/``` (when using Docker the default path is /app/upload)
  * BRAND - define a custom brand, default ```File```
+ * SENTRY_DSN - if set, the exception are collected and sent to your sentry project

 ## Running